Azathothas/Toolpacks/Docs/README.md

 > > - [bin.ajam.dev](https://bin.ajam.dev/) is **<ins>NOT a web server</ins>**.
 It's a [web proxy](https://developers.cloudflare.com/r2/buckets/public-buckets/#connect-a-bucket-to-a-custom-domain) to an [R2 Bucket](https://developers.cloudflare.com/r2/buckets/public-buckets/)
 > > - Internally, it uses a fork of [cmj2002/r2-dir-list](https://github.com/cmj2002/r2-dir-list) with [<ins>Hardcoded Cloudflare Credentials</ins>](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)
 > > - The content can always <ins>be verified by comparing **CHECKSUMS**</ins>, Published both here on [Github (via Publicly Auditable & Log Viewable) Actions & on the Site.](https://github.com/Azathothas/Toolpacks/tree/main#-security-%EF%B8%8F)
 ---

+- #### Typos, Grammatical Errors & Bad Documentation
+> - Unfortunately, English is NOT my Native Tongue & neither do I have the patience or time to extensibly review & double check what I write!
+> - As a result, there's higher than usual frequency of typos & grammatical errors.
+And the Documentation is rather obscure and not well written.
+> - That's why, I welcome any and all efforts to correct me.
+Please [submit PRs](https://github.com/Azathothas/Toolpacks/pulls) and I will merge them.
+---

 - #### How do I find new Tools to add?